Davvex87/roblox-hx/README.md

 - The [Haxe Foundation](https://haxe.org/) for the amazing Haxe language
 - The [roblox-ts project](https://roblox-ts.com/) for being the main inspiration
+- The [reflaxe team](https://github.com/SomeRanDev/Reflaxe) for providing the tools that made a custom Lua generator possible

 ## 📞 Support